 - B. repens another from western Australian also known as ‘Creeping banksia’.

-- B. serrata prostrate the yellow and pink tinged spring flowering Banksia ‘Pygmy Possum’ is a compact form that has a spread of 2m.
+- B. serrata which is also available as a prostrate form, the yellow and pink tinged spring flowering B. ‘Pygmy Possum’ is a compact form that has a spread of 2m.

 You may also be interested in